Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 #### [](#Files4)File(s):
 - exploit.pcap

-Opening the pcap file we can see there there are multiple different types of packet protocols, the majority of them being TCP packets.
+Opening the pcap file we can see there are multiple different types of packet protocols, the majority of them being TCP packets.

 ![image](https://user-images.githubusercontent.com/101006959/235035897-13657c30-f550-4342-b78f-bc1d89bb476b.png)